President and CEO David Yager

-Before joining UC Santa Cruz, Yager spent 23 years at University of Maryland, Baltimore County (UMBC) where he was a distinguished professor and Wilson Elkins Professor of Visual Art, founder and director of the Imaging Research Center (IRC), founder and director of the Center for Art, Design and Visual Culture (CADVC), and founder and director of the Innovation and Design Lab (IDL).
-Yager brought the IDL concept with him to California where he founded UC Santa Cruz’s Innovation and Design Lab (IDL).
+Before joining UC Santa Cruz, President Yager spent 23 years at University of Maryland, Baltimore County (UMBC) where he was a distinguished professor and Wilson Elkins Professor of Visual Art, founder and director of the Imaging Research Center (IRC), founder and director of the Center for Art, Design and Visual Culture (CADVC), and founder and director of the Innovation and Design Lab (IDL).
+He brought the IDL concept with him to California where he founded UC Santa Cruz’s Innovation and Design Lab (IDL).
 Under his direction, the goal of IDL is to create new knowledge in the health and wellness industries through a holistic approach to innovation and design research that generates products, tools, services and solutions to improve health outcomes.
-The lab’s primary research focus is based at the Children’s Center and the Department of Pediatrics at the Johns Hopkins Medical Institutions, where Yager holds a faculty position in pediatrics.
+The lab’s primary research focus is based at the Children’s Center and the Department of Pediatrics at the Johns Hopkins Medical Institutions, where President Yager holds a faculty position in pediatrics.

 In 1999, during his tenure at UMBC, Yager became vice president of research and later president of a division of a publicly traded technology company.
 His clients included GlaxoSmithKline, John Deere, Daimler Chrysler, Toyota, Cisco, Pharmacia and other Fortune 100 companies.
-Previously, Yager served as chair of the department of Art and Art History at the University of South Florida and director of its nationally acclaimed Graphicstudio, which collaborated with artists such as Robert Rauschenberg, Jim Dine, Robert Mapplethorpe and Vito Acconci, to name a few.
+Previously, President Yager served as chair of the department of Art and Art History at the University of South Florida and director of its nationally acclaimed Graphicstudio, which collaborated with artists such as Robert Rauschenberg, Jim Dine, Robert Mapplethorpe and Vito Acconci, to name a few.

-Yager’s art training began with painting, printmaking, photography, film and video.
+President Yager’s art training began with painting, printmaking, photography, film and video.
 A noted photographer and designer, his work has been exhibited nationally and internationally.
 His work ultimately transitioned to digital and imaging technologies, visualization, animation and simulation – the precursors to his current work in digital imaging and health care design that responds to current culture and cultural trends.